bovender/configure-server/README.md

 But I don't see much sense in using SSL-secured transmission in an SSH-secured tunnel.
-The browser would complain about an incorrect SSL certificate because the host name 'localhost' does not match '$DOMAIN.$TLD', so you will need  to compare the certificate's fingerprint to be on the safe side.
-(I don't use SSL+SSH, I use just the SSH tunnel.)
+The browser would complain about an incorrect SSL certificate because the host name 'localhost' does not match '$DOMAIN.$TLD', so you will need to compare the certificate's fingerprint anyway to be on the safe side.
+(I personally don't use SSL+SSH, I use just the SSH tunnel.)

 Addendum: Setting up a Ubuntu Server VM